SF: The Good

 Overcoming Scalability Challenges in a Modular-Monolith

 Building a Health-Data Platform I have had the opportunity to work on several complex and challenging projects.
 One such project was a health-data platform designed as a modular monolith with a plethora of complex requirements to fulfill.
 As a health-data platform, ensuring the security and compliance of our users’ sensitive information was paramount.
 To that end, we made it a priority to align with both HIPAA and SOC-2 standards.
 Compliance and Security Measures for a Health-Data Platform SOC-2 Compliance For SOC-2 compliance, we implemented various strict controls to guarantee the safety of our user’s data.
 This included implementing multi-factor authentication, such as FIDO tokens, for added security.
 We also conducted regular security assessments and backups to ensure that any data would be protected in the event of a security breach.
 Additionally, we employed SOC-2-compliant cloud providers to host and store sensitive data.
-Furthermore, a robust Governance, Risk management, and Compliance (GRC) program were established and regularly reviewed to ensure compliance with SOC-2 standards. ...
+A Governance, Risk management, and Compliance (GRC) program was established and reviewed regularly to maintain SOC-2 compliance. ...

 Modular Monoliths - Boilerplate